S3gmentati0nFault/S3gmentati0nFault.github.io/docs/me/curriculum.md

 - Python: B1

   I used Python for my master thesis, I never really studied the basis, but I moved directly to the use the classic data science stack, namely: <a href="https://numpy.org/">Numpy</a>, <a href="https://pandas.pydata.org/">Pandas</a> and <a href="https://scikit-learn.org/stable/">Sklearn</a>.

-- C, C++, Cuda C: B1

-  C was the first programming language I ever learned and C++ adopted me.
-I know the older standards for C++ but I would like to get to know some of the newer inventions for this language.
-On the side I also got to experiment with the Cuda C framework for my <a href="https://s3gmentati0nfault.github.io/boruvka/readme/">GPU computing project</a>

 Interests: